therealnicoroshi/modlist/README.md

 Panjano has a good video on how to set this up [>>>Here<<<](https://www.youtube.com/watch?v=5DqcgHtkm9I)

-4. Skyrim Affinity is included in the tools tab at the top of MO2.
-MAKE SURE TO SET THIS TO MATCH YOUR SPECIFIC PROCESSOR!

-5. Go to system settings and set virtual memory on the drive the mod organizer is on at 40GB min and 40GB Max.
+4. Go to system settings and set virtual memory on the drive the mod organizer is on at 40GB min and 40GB Max.
 Save and restart.
 This will be your swap file and supplement the VRAM if needed.

-6. Some completely optional things I personally use that dramatically help the frame rate (but are paid mods so decide for yourself if they are right for you)
+5. Some completely optional things I personally use that dramatically help the frame rate (but are paid mods so decide for yourself if they are right for you)

 [Skyrim Upscaler for ENB](https://www.patreon.com/posts/skyrimupscaler-85674557)